 When your child was in elementary and high school, the Family Education Rights and Privacy Act (FERPA) gave you and your child rights to access and control your child's educational records.
 Now that your child is in college, these same laws transfer ownership of the records directly to your child(ren).

 According to FERPA, college students are considered responsible adults and are allowed to determine who will receive information about them.
 While parents understandably have an interest in a student's academic progress, they are not automatically granted access to a student's records without written consent of the student.
 Parents are encouraged to consult with the student if academic information is needed.
-Your child may give permission for a third party to access his/her records by filing a FERPA Student Consent form.
+Your child may give permission for a third party to access his/her records by filing a FERPA Student Consent Form, or by providing PAWS access by establishing a designate account.
+By establishing designate accounts, students can grant permission to:

 Questions About Access to Student Records